ThinkDataEd/curriculum/docs/unit2/section3.md

 are due to chance (understand why a plot might appear to have a trend, but may actually be the result of randomness).
 Understand that simulations provide a way of comparing expected chance outcomes to real outcomes in order to determine if a model and actual data appear consistent.
-Learn about merging data sets by understanding the structure of both data sets and the logic of the way they will be combined.
+Learn about merging datasets by understanding the structure of both datasets and the logic of the way they will be combined.

 <ins>*Applied Computational Thinking using RStudio:*</ins>

-• Permutations of data, determining if actual data is similar to permuted data
+• Permutations of data, determining if actual data is similar to permuted data.

-• Merge multiple data sets together based on a common variable
+• Merge multiple data sets together based on a common variable.

-• Create permutations using a merged data set
+• Create permutations using a merged dataset.

 <ins>*Real-World Connections:*</ins>